Almost sure rates of mixing for partially hyperbolic attractors: Introduction

 One of the most fundamental questions in ergodic theory of chaotic dynamical systems is that of the rate of correlation decay with respect to a physical measure.
 For deterministic chaotic systems there are two popular techniques to obtain such rates.
 The first one is based on functional analytic techniques that require strong hyperbolic properties of the underlying system (see the recent breakthrough \cite{BDL18} and references therein).
 The other method, which is based on Markov extensions \cite{Y98} and coupling techniques \cite{Y99, D00}, has been applied to obtain correlation decay rates \cite{ADL17, BLV03, C04, G06} and probabilistic limit theorems \cite{G05, MN08, MN09} for different classes of deterministic chaotic systems that admit a `weak' form of hyperbolicity.

-Recently, there has been a significant interest in obtaining probabilistic limit theorem for random dynamical systems \cite{ANV15, ALS09, BB16, DFG19, DFG18, DFG18a, HK18} and related time dependent systems \cite{HL19, HS19,L18a}.
+Recently, there has been a significant interest in obtaining probabilistic limit theorems for random dynamical systems \cite{ANV15, ALS09, BB16, DFG19, DFG18, DFG18a, DH20, H20, HK18, SSV21}, related time dependent systems \cite{Blu17, HL19, HS19,L18a} and for stochastic flows \cite{DKK04, BBPS19}.
 As in the case of deterministic dynamical systems, some knowledge on the correlation decay rate of the underlying system is required to obtain probabilistic limit laws for random dynamical systems.
-However, despite the pioneering work of \cite{BBM02}, which was followed by \cite{LV18}, and the recent progress made in \cite{BBR19} on almost sure correlation decay rates for random endomorphisms, there are no general tools on the almost sure correlation decay rates for random dynamical systems where the constituent maps are partially hyperbolic diffeomorphisms.
+However, despite the pioneering work of \cite{BBM02, Bu99}, which was followed by \cite{LV18}, and the recent progress made in \cite{BBR19} on almost sure correlation decay rates for random endomorphisms, there are no general tools on the almost sure correlation decay rates for random dynamical systems where the constituent maps are partially hyperbolic diffeomorphisms.

-The purpose of this work is to provide, for the first time, a general tool that can be used to obtain almost sure correlation decay rates for \emph{random attractors} \cite{CF94} that exhibit a `weak' form of hyperbolicity.
+The purpose of this work is to provide, for the first time, a tool that can be used to obtain almost sure correlation decay rates for \emph{random attractors} \cite{A98, CF94, LQ95} that exhibit a `weak' form of hyperbolicity.
 Indeed, we introduce random hyperbolic towers and show that such towers can be used to study pathwise statistics on random \emph{partially hyperbolic attractors}.
-We obtain general results on the almost sure rate of correlation decay and apply these results to random perturbations of classical systems, including Axiom~A attractors and derived from Anosov partially hyperbolic attractors, and to solenoidal attractors with random intermittency.
-To the best of our knowledge, even in the particular classical case of Axiom~A attractors there are no such general statements in the literature and existing work~\cite{DFG19,S11a}, albeit using different methods, only cover the specific case of Anosov diffeomorphisms.
+We obtain abstract results on the almost sure rate of correlation decay and apply these results to small random perturbations of Axiom~A attractors and derived from Anosov (DA) partially hyperbolic attractors, and to solenoidal attractors with random intermittency.
+To the best of our knowledge, even in the particular classical case of Axiom~A attractors there are no such statements in the literature and existing work~\cite{DFG19,S11a}, albeit using different methods, only cover the specific case of Anosov diffeomorphisms, and hyperbolic maps with common expanding and contracting directions \cite{B95a, B95b}.
+Moreover, other than the solenoidal attractors with random intermittency that we present in this paper, our technique can be applied to random versions of deterministic systems considered in \cite{H99,ZH19, PSS20} that admit only polynomial rates of mixing.
+In this regards, the interesting goal will not only be to obtain polynomial rates, but also to discover whether one obtains similar to what we get in this paper for the solenoid with random intermittency: the fastest mixing fibre map dominates the almost sure mixing rate of the random system.
+Since the random versions of the families considered in \cite{ZH19,PSS20} require lengthy arguments, we only include the solenoid example, along with the examples of Axiom~A and DA attractors, in this paper and leave the other mentioned applications as a problem in this direction of research.